MotherSphere/GitSpace/docs/telemetry.md

 ## What is collected
 - Launch and session metadata (counts, release channel).
-- Feature usage signals such as tab switches or repository openings.
+- Feature usage signals such as tab switches, tab reordering, or repository openings.
+- UI navigation context is captured with the trigger type (click, keyboard, context menu, drag-and-drop) to validate accessibility paths.
 - Repository references are hashed before they leave the device; no file contents, commit messages, or credentials are recorded.

 ## How events are handled